Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Introduction

 More recently, the Pontus-Mpemba effect (PME) is proposed \cite{nava2025pontus} which generalizes the standard Mpemba phenomenon through a two-step cooling protocol.
 In this scheme, two systems initially prepared at the same temperature follow distinct relaxation pathways rather than starting from different initial temperatures.
 While one system undergoes direct cooling to the target low temperature, the other is first driven to an intermediate state with a higher temperature than the initial state before being quenched to the same final state.
 The PME occurs when the total relaxation time for the two-step process is shorter than the direct cooling approach.
 This counterintuitive effect extends the standard Mpemba effect by explicitly incorporating the preparation time of the initial ``hot'' state into full dynamics.
 Building on these insights, a natural question emerges: Can such non-equilibrium acceleration phenomena occur in closed quantum systems?

 In this work, we identify such non-equilibrium phenomena in both real-time and imaginary-time quantum evolution, with a specific focus on $U(1)$-symmetry.
 We term this phenomenon as quantum Pontus-Mpemba effect (QPME), distinguishing it from previous studies of the QME.
-Unlike the QME setup, where two systems $A$ and $B$ are prepared in different $U(1)$-asymmetric initial states and evolve under the same symmetric Hamiltonian $H_{sym}$, the QPME follows a distinct protocol.
+Unlike the QME setup, where two systems $A$ and $B$ are prepared in different $U(1)$-asymmetric initial states and evolve under the same symmetric Hamiltonian $H_{sym}$, the QPME identifies an optimal dynamical pathway for a single initial state via a tailored two-step protocol.
 Here, systems $A$ and $B$ start in identical $U(1)$-asymmetric initial states.
 System $A$ evolves continuously under a $U(1)$-symmetric Hamiltonian $H_{sym}$.
 System $B$, however, first evolves under a $U(1)$-asymmetric Hamiltonian $H_{asym}$ for a controlled time interval before undergoing an abrupt transition to $H_{sym}$.
 Remarkably, the QPME manifests in two ways: (1) The time evolution of a given physical observable in system $B$ intersects that of system $A$ before both reach steady state, with $B$ exhibiting faster relaxation after the crossing, or (2) the evolution curve of system $B$ remains entirely below that of system $A$ at all times.
 Both cases demonstrate that the two-step protocol leads to accelerated relaxation compared to purely symmetric evolution.
 A comparison of the QME and QPME is presented in Table~\ref{table:QME_QPME}.
-Unlike the conventional QME, the QPME offers greater operational practicality for probing non-equilibrium quantum dynamics and accelerating quantum state preparation.
+This operational distinction makes the QPME a more practical and active strategy for accelerating quantum state preparation and probing non-equilibrium dynamics in settings where one seeks an efficient path from a given initial condition to a target state, rather than comparing different starting points.

 The remainder of this work is structured as follows.
 Section II introduces our theoretical framework, including the system setup and key observables.
 In Section III, we present comprehensive numerical results for both real-time and imaginary-time evolution, with a detailed analysis of the observed phenomena.
-Finally, Section IV provides concluding remarks and discusses potential implications of our findings.
+In Section IV, we employ a variational optimization approach to identify an optimized dynamical path towards equilibrium.
+Finally, Section V provides concluding remarks and discusses potential implications of our findings.